antrikshdhand/Citadel-C1-APAC-Datathon/README.md

 This is my first true start-to-finish data science report.

 Note: the raw data is not uploaded here due to file size restrictions.
+The best way to view the report is to download and open the HTML file.